-The most important part of your wisdom tooth surgery recovery in Lafayette, CO is taking good care of yourself once you get back home.
+The most important part of your wisdom tooth surgery recovery is taking good care of yourself once you get back home.

 What to Expect During the First Two Weeks

 Once the local anesthetic (numbing agent) has worn off several hours after surgery, you’ll start to feel some soreness and experience short-term swelling or bruising.
 However, while you’re still numb, take care not to bite your lips or cheeks, or touch the sutures.

 Most surgical stitches will dissolve and fall out on their own.
 If you feel any small sharp areas, these are usually bone chips that work their way out or are removed when we see you for a follow up.